 - Provide information security oversight to other University information systems or data centers.

-- Planning, coordination, and execution of all related IT change control.
+- Plan, coordinate, and execute all related IT change control.
 This includes managing the process of controlling modifications to hardware, software, firmware, and documentation to ensure that Information Resources are protected against improper modification before, during, and after system implementation.